 |9.||Nikon 1 J5||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |13.||Sony HX95||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 |17.||Sony H300||-||mono / mono||-||-||micro||2.0||Y||-||-|

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the HX400V and the M1 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Sony and YI.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony HX400V Manual (free pdf) or the online YI M1 Manual.
+Further information on the features and operation of the HX400V and M1 can be found, respectively, in the Sony HX400V Manual (free pdf) or the online YI M1 Manual.